da248/where2go/README.md

 3) scrap_wikivoyage_banners.py

 This file contains code that I used to scrap the banner images of articles from wikivoyage.
 I also used this to collect the canonical url of the wikivoyage page.
-I had to search places using a special search page on Wikivoyage to overcome minor syntex differences in place names.
+I had to search places using a special search page on Wikivoyage to overcome minor syntax differences in place names.

 #### New York Times
 4) nyt_articles_api.py